lui7henrique/full-stack-back-end/README.md

 - When deleting a category, the system first checks if any products are linked to it.
 - If products are associated, the category is removed from them before the category is deleted.
+- The order total is currently received in the request body, but it should be calculated server-side based on the product prices to ensure data consistency and prevent manipulation.

 **Reasoning:**

-This approach prevents invalid references, preserves order history, and avoids unintended data loss.
+- The category deletion approach prevents invalid references, preserves order history, and avoids unintended data loss.
+- Calculating order totals server-side would improve data integrity and security by preventing price manipulation in requests.